JawadAliPK/portfolio/README.md

 Hey there and welcome! 👋 I appreciate your interest in exploring my iOS projects.
 In this repository, you'll find a carefully curated selection of my recent work that showcases my skills and expertise.
-I'm currently seeking an iOS Developer position in Germany & I am living in Mainz.
-I am willing to relocate in entire Germany 🇩🇪 or a Remote position.
+I'm currently seeking an iOS Developer position in the EU and especially Germany 🇩🇪.
+Currently, I am living in Mainz, Germany and I am willing to relocate or accept a Remote position.

 # [Champions Round](https://apps.apple.com/us/app/champions-round/id1460675793)